The Bankrate promise

 Like a traditional personal loan, an unconventional personal loan lets you borrow a fixed amount of money from a lender.
 You’ll need to repay the loan, plus interest charges that accrue, within an agreed-upon time frame.
-The borrowed funds can be used toward upcoming purchases, like a car repair, medical bills or other large purchases.
+The borrowed funds can be used toward upcoming purchases, like a car repair or medical bills.

-Unconventional personal loans, however, differ in two key ways: The money is borrowed from nontraditional lenders, such as marketplace lenders, and these lenders focus on unconventional factors, data points and personal information to evaluate the loan applicant.
-In short, many of these online lenders offer additional personal loan options for those who would otherwise not qualify at a traditional bank.
+Unconventional personal loans, however, differ in two key ways: The money is borrowed from nontraditional lenders, such as marketplace lenders, that focus on unconventional factors to evaluate the loan applicant.
+Consequently, you could get approved for funding even if you wouldn’t qualify at a traditional bank.

 How do personal loan approvals usually work?

-Unconventional personal loan lenders may take all of this information into account, but they may weigh those factors differently.
+Unconventional personal loan lenders also evaluate your creditworthiness and DTI, but they may weigh those factors differently.
 They may also approve you based on things like your career or college degree.

 Unique personal loan lenders

 Avant, LendingPoint and Upstart are examples of online lenders that offer personal loans for borrowers without strong credit.
+Be mindful that each has its own eligibility requirements and underwriting criteria.
 Here are a few key details about their unconventional personal loan options.

 If you seem like a “future prime” borrower, you have a good shot at getting one of these lenders’ unsecured personal loans.
 To find the best rates on personal loans, make sure to shop around.

-The lender evaluates personal loan applications based on your job history, financial history, income and credit.
-Loan amounts range from $2,000 to $25,000, and there are no prepayment penalties if you choose to repay your debt sooner.
-Keep in mind that, depending on where you live, you may incur an origination fee of up to 6 percent.
+Loan amounts range from $2,000 to $36,500, and there are no prepayment penalties if you choose to repay your debt sooner.
+Depending on where you live, you may incur an origination fee of up to 6 percent.

 Upstart specializes in quick funding; it claims that 99 percent of its personal loans are disbursed just one day after approval.